ppabis/cf-generator-ai-agent/README.md

 Overview
 --------

-This tool is designed to create and modify AWS CloudFormation templates using instructions provided to a Large Language Model (LLM).
+This script is designed to create and modify AWS CloudFormation templates using instructions provided to a Large Language Model (LLM).
 It allows users to generate new templates or transform existing ones while adhering to specific coding style guidelines.
+At first the script downloads official CloudFormation schemas from AWS, transforms them from JSON to YAML removing some unnecessary fields and stores them in the `db` directory.

+To control which region you download the schemas from, you can set the `AWS_REGION`/`AWS_DEFAULT_REGION` environment variable (most likely you won't need this).

 Features
 --------